john-judge/Remote-Camera-Pod/README.md

  # Remote Camera Pod
- A 2015 experiment in remotely controlling cameras for HDRunners.com

-It provides a mouse-click GUI (with Tkinter) for sending LANC commands <sup>1</sup> to a Canon G30 camcorder for:
+ A 2015 experiment in remotely controlling cameras Provides a mouse-click GUI (with Tkinter) for sending LANC commands <sup>1</sup> to a Canon G30 camcorder for:
 - zoom (1X to 20X)
 - start/stop recording
 - cam wake/sleep